vita-student-projects/group42_3DMOT/README.md

 <b>3D Multi-Object Tracking: for DLAV CIVIL-459 by Johan Lagerby and Axel Englund</b>
 Built upon [AB3DMOT](https://github.com/xinshuoweng/AB3DMOT) and using [DINOv2](https://github.com/facebookresearch/dinov2) for extracting visual features for tracking.
+## System Requirements

+This code has only been tested on the following combination of major pre-requisites.
+Please check beforehand.

+* Ubuntu 18.04
+* Python 3.7.7

 ## Install
-clone the code:
+Clone the code:
 ~~~shell
 git clone https://github.com/vita-student-projects/group42_3DMOT.git
 ~~~
-To install required dependencies on the virtual environment of the python, please run the following command at the root of this code:
+To install the required dependencies on the virtual environment of the python, please run the following command at the root of this code:

 ```
 pip3 install venv